katie-biegel/rayTrace/README.md

 rt_run.py run functions in rt_function.
 These must be in the same foulder.

-To run fortran version first compule: make or make all Then ./rayTrace [inputfile]
+To run fortran version first move .inc and .h files into include folder.
+Then compile: make or make all
+Then ./rayTrace [inputfile]